How to Iron a Dress Shirt | A Step-by-Step Guide for Men's Shirts

 Nimble Made Ironing a Dress Shirt

 9. Steam Function: If your iron has a steam function, you can use it to help remove stubborn wrinkles.
 Hold the iron slightly above the fabric and press the steam button, allowing the steam to penetrate the shirt.
 Avoid direct contact between the iron and the fabric while using the steam function.
+Check out our article on best clothes steamers for more inspiration.

 10. Hang the Shirt: Once you've finished ironing, hang the shirt on a hanger immediately to prevent new wrinkles from forming.
 Button the top button to help the collar maintain its shape.

 Remember to iron the dress shirt when it is slightly damp for better results.
 If the shirt is completely dry, you can lightly spray water on the fabric before ironing.
 Ironing your white dress shirt with care will ensure a professional and well-groomed appearance for any formal or business occasion.
-This is our favorite whit dress shirt in slim fit from Nimble Made.
+This is our favorite white dress shirt in slim fit from Nimble Made.

 What are the Iron Settings for Different Fabrics?